I was inspired by another NaNo to build my own variant of their deluxe cat litter box furniture solution …

-Although more expensive than I had hoped, my cat litter box furniture works really well.
+Although more expensive than I had hoped, the finished cabinet works really well.
 It saves my back and knees when cleaning it, and my cats are happy with it so far.
 (I didn’t add stairs to the side, as they can easily jump up onto the cabinet.
 These can be added later, as necessary, when they get too old to make the leap.)

 Lessons from this cat litter box furniture

 I completed the project over roughly 3 weekends.
 If I had it to do over again, I would make the top 26″ or even 27″ deep.
 This would allow for the (unaccounted-for) added width of the HÄGGEBY back panels, and allow for more of an overhang over both the doors and the hinges.

 Also, I might choose 30″ cabinets and drawers vs. 24″.
 The extra space would allow me to put the cat litter refill box inside the cabinet itself as well, and allow more horizontal space for trapping litter.